Absar-ao4/EatSync/README.md

 # EatSync

-EatSync is a collaborative group food-ordering Android app where users can create or join a session, select a restaurant, add food items to a shared cart, customize selected menu items with variants/add-ons, and split the bill user-wise.
+EatSync is a collaborative group food-ordering Android app where users can create or join a session, select a restaurant, add food items to a shared cart, customize menu items with variants/add-ons, and split the bill user-wise.

-The app is built to solve a common group-ordering problem: when friends or college groups order together, one person usually handles the restaurant selection, cart, price tracking, and bill split manually.
-EatSync brings this flow into a shared real-time session.
+The app solves a common group-ordering problem: when friends or college groups order together, one person usually manages restaurant selection, cart updates, item prices, and bill splitting manually.
+EatSync turns this into a shared real-time session.

 ---

 ## Features

-### Multi-user session flow
+### Multi-user Session Flow
 - Host can create a session with a unique session code.
 - Participants can join the same session using the code.
 - Session state is synced using Firebase Realtime Database.

-### Shared restaurant selection
+### Shared Restaurant Selection
 - Host selects a delivery address.
 - Host selects a restaurant.
 - Selected restaurant is synced to participants.
-- If the restaurant changes, the cart/session flow updates safely.
+- Restaurant/menu flow is handled through backend APIs.

-### Real-time shared cart
+### Real-time Shared Cart
 - Users can add items to a shared cart.
-- Quantity can be increased/decreased.
+- Quantity can be increased or decreased.
-- Users can remove their own items.
+- Users can remove only their own items.
 - Cart updates are synced across devices in real time.

-### Menu and customization flow
+### Menu and Customization Flow
 - Restaurant menus are fetched from the Spring Boot backend.
-- Menu items show:
+- Menu items show name, description, price, veg/non-veg status, image, and customization tags.
-  - Name
-  - Description
-  - Price
-  - Veg / non-veg status
-  - Food image
-  - Customizable / add-on tags
 - Items with variants/add-ons open a customization screen.
-- Customization screen supports:
-  - Variant selection
-  - Add-on selection
-  - Dynamic final price calculation
-  - Customized item description in cart
+- Customization screen supports variant selection, add-on selection, dynamic final price calculation, customized item description in cart, and multiple customized versions of the same item.

-### Bill split
+### Bill Split
-- Food cost is paid by the person who added the item.
+- Food cost is assigned to the user who added the item.
 - Delivery fee and platform fee are shared equally.
 - Each participant can mark themselves ready.
-- Host can lock the cart once everyone is ready.
+- Host can lock the cart once the order is ready for checkout.
-- Bill split screen shows customized item details and final user-wise amount.
+- Bill split screen shows item-wise and user-wise payable amount.

-### Public backend deployment
+### Public Backend Deployment
-- Spring Boot backend is deployed on Railway.
+- Spring Boot backend is deployed on Render.
-- Android app fetches food data from the deployed backend instead of localhost.
+- Android app fetches food/menu/customization data from the deployed backend.
 - App works across different devices and networks.

 ---